Alaxouche/Wunduniik/README.md

 **Wabbajack will delete all files that are not part of the Modlist when updating!**

 This means that any additional mods you have installed on top of the Modlist will be deleted.
-Your saves will be kept, but please check each update changelog to see if the update is save compatible.
+Your saves will be kept, but please check each update changelog to see if the update is save-compatible.
 Your downloads folder will not be touched!

 Updating is like installing.
 You only have to make sure that you select the same path and tick the overwrite existing Modlist button.